ruvnet/q-space/README.md

 ```
 # Q-Space Deployment Wizard
-### Deploy every possibility for everyhing, everywhere, all at once.
+### Deploy every possibility, for everyhing, everywhere, all at once.

 ## Introduction